 From outward appearances, Round Rock is a lovely and prosperous community just north of Austin.
 But there’s a secret in Round Rock that some people don’t want to talk about.
 That secret is the widespread abuse of drugs and alcohol by people from all walks of life in the community.
 The national trend of more drug overdose deaths has hit Texas, too.
 Dangerous street drugs including black-market heroin and fentanyl have pushed the overdose death rate to unseen levels, with fentanyl-related deaths across the country increasing 73 percent over years past.

 The truth is simple if you have a drug or alcohol use disorder.
 Without help, you risk continuing to misuse drugs or alcohol.
-No matter how long you’ve been using, how many times you’ve been to rehab or how low you feel about yourself, there is someone who has been in your shoes.
+No matter how long you’ve been struggling with addiction, how many times you’ve been to rehab or how low you feel about yourself, there is someone who has been in your shoes.
 And many of those “someones” beat their substance addictions with the right resources and professionals to guide them.
-Explore this guide to find Round Rock, TX drug rehab and Round Rock, TX alcohol rehab options.
-Then make a commitment to seek the help you need to begin your recovery journey.

 You’re not alone in this struggle.